The Bible and slavery: Slave trade

+Exodus 21:16 establishes a death sentence for any man who steals, or kidnaps, another man.
 The Holiness code of Leviticus explicitly allows participation in the slave trade, where Israelites were allowed to buy non-Israelites as property that could be inherited.
 In context, it addressed the dilemma on who should become slaves if Israelites were excluded, including those that sold themselves due to poverty.
-Isaac S. D. Sassoon argued that it was a compromise between anti-slavery commoners and pro-slavery landowners in Israel.
+Isaac S. D. Sassoon argued that it was a compromise between anti-slavery commoners and pro-slavery landowners in Israel but states that the Hebrew Bible still approves of the heavy regulation and eventual abolition of slavery, regardless of form.

 Some believe that the non-Israelites refer to neighboring Gentile nations, except for Canaanites who were doomed to destruction, foreigners who refused to join Israel and unbelievers since Israelites were "children of Abraham by faith".
-Others believe that ethnic divisions were effectively meaningless in the Old Testament.
-For example, non-Israelites became Israelite if they lived in their territory, which was believed to “reflect early Israelite practices”.
-In addition, Israelites were commanded to celebrate Passover, including slaves.
-But slaves could only celebrate if they were circumcised, which made them equivalent to the native-born Israelite.
+Others believe that Deuteronomy indirectly helped non-Israelite slaves become Israelite because they were required to rest on Shabbat and participate in Temple and holiday celebrations.
+However, foreign slaves were banned from celebrating Passover unless they circumcised, which made them equivalent to the native-born Israelite.
+Deuteronomy further describes all non-Israelite laborers as being parties to God's covenant as members of the Israelite community although this contentious.
+Saul Olyan also argued that non-Israelites, regardless of background, automatically became Israelite if they lived in their territory, reflecting early Israelite practices.